omermustekiin/University_and_Courses/README.md

 * #### Version Controls: Git & Github
-     This section includes the topics and documents that I covered the 6+ hours of Git & Github Course I received by Udemy.
+     This section includes the topics and grades that I covered the 6+ hours of Git & Github Course I received by Udemy.